 You can also take paid time off work to attend preparation classes and pre-adoption meetings with social workers during the pre-adoption process.

 - the partner (spouse, civil partner or cohabitant) of the mother of the child

 You can start paternity leave at any time within the first 6 months.

 Paternity benefit is a payment to employed and self-employed people who are on paternity leave from work.

-It is paid for 2 weeks and covered by social insurance (PRSI).
-There are a number of conditions you need to satisfy to get it.
+It is paid for 2 weeks and covered by pay-related social insurance (PRSI).

-When you return to work you can avail of parental leave.
-You will not receive payment for this.
+When you return to work you can take parental leave.
 Both parents are entitled to take parental leave.